lichen14/TriDL/README.md

-# RenderUNet-Pytorch
+# TriDL-Pytorch
-Official Pytorch Implementation for Render U-Net
+Official Pytorch Implementation for TriDL

 Codes and pre-trained models will be released soon.